ringcentral/ringcentral-add-in-framework-js/README.md

 For further Information, please refer to the `README.md` that's inside your generated template.

 # TODOs
+- Indication of created subscription
+- Separation of unsubscribe and logout
 - Automated tests
 - Simple demos